DevABM/Task/Jan/Day29/task29_answers.md

 These stages are typically automated using CI/CD tools such as Jenkins, Travis CI, and CircleCI, which allow developers to define the pipeline and automate the flow of code from development to production.
 #
-15. Name some of the plugins in Jenkin?<br>
+15. Name some of the plugins in Jenkin?
 #
 Jenkins has a large and active community of developers that have created many plugins to extend its functionality.
 Some of the most popular plugins include: